 I am sharing the recipe, for the ratio of 1 Kg rice and 1.5 Kg mutton.
 While making, if you are planning for a lesser quantity, just reduce quantities accordingly.

-Though the recipes are almost similar with little difference, where a few prefer adding Curd and a few not.
-Another difference in the use of spices I found.
+Though the recipes are almost similar with little difference, where a few prefer adding Curd and a few do not.
+Another difference in the use of spices I found is.
 However, my version of Bangladeshi Mutton Tehari or Bangladeshi Tehari is having Curd.

 The recipe, I am sharing is for Bangladeshi Mutton Tehari, however, you can replace Beef with Mutton while making it.

 Here go a few details, which I consider important while making Bangladeshi Tehari.
 In Bangladesh, they use Kalojeera or Kalijeera rice to make Tehari.
 I, though, used good quality Basmati to make Bangladeshi Mutton Tehari as I was not available with Kalijeera rice here.
 The meat pieces must have some fat with them, as the fat gives extra taste and moisture to the dish.
 The meat chunks must be smaller as compared to biryani pieces (you can refer to the picture below).
 In fact, this is one major difference between Bangladeshi Mutton Tahari and typical Bangladeshi Kacchi Biryani.

 I understand from different recipes available for Bangladeshi Mutton Tehari, not much spices are used.
 However, if you limit the use of Fat ( Oil and Ghee) that will limit the taste quotient as well.
 A bit complicated, but this flavorful Rice preparation is worth cooking and cherishing for sure!Print

 A Flavorful Rice delicacy from the neighboring country, Bangladeshi Mutton Tehari is worth making and cherishing.
 A very different take on Biryani it is